rmjarvis/TreeCorr/README.md

 --------

 TreeCorr is a package for efficiently computing 2-point correlation functions.

-The code is hosted at https://github.com/rmjarvis/TreeCorr
+- The code is hosted at https://github.com/rmjarvis/TreeCorr

-- Can compute correlations of regular number counts, scalar quantities such as convergence or CMB temperature fluctutations, or shears.
+- It can compute correlations of regular number counts, scalar quantities such as convergence or CMB temperature fluctutations, or shears.
 - 2-point correlations may be auto-correlations or cross-correlations.
 This includes shear-shear, count-shear, count-count, kappa-kappa, etc.  (Any